Mode2025/Data-Challenge/README.md

 ### The scoring
 Points will be awarded for three criteria:
 1. Technical score – 10 points.
 This is determined by the mass of your solution.
 Lighter spacecraft will be awarded more points.
-2. Creativity and explanation for your solution – 10 points
+2. Creativity and execution – 10 points
 3. People’s choice – 10 points.
 A ballot box for voting will be open to workshop participants throughout the day after the presentation session.

 ### The starter pack